openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_debug_utils.md

 }
 ```

-When source is dumped, it actually contains a huge amount of macros(`#define`).
+When the source is dumped, it contains a huge amount of macros(`#define`).
 For readability, you can run *c preprocessor* to apply the macros.

 `$ cpp dumped_source.cl > clean_source.cl`

 ## Layer in/out buffer dumps

 In some cases, you might want to get actual values in each layer execution to compare it with some reference blob.
-In order to do that, choose
+To do that, choose the
 `OV_GPU_DumpLayersPath` option in debug config.
 For the usage of debug config, see [link](#debug-config).

-As a prerequisite, enable `ENABLE_DEBUG_CAPS` from cmake configuration.
+As a prerequisite, enable `ENABLE_DEBUG_CAPS` from the cmake configuration.

-Then, check runtime layer name by executing *benchmark_app* with `OV_GPU_Verbose=1`.
+Then, check the runtime layer name by executing *benchmark_app* with `OV_GPU_Verbose=1`.
 It is better to check it with `OV_GPU_Verbose=1` than through IR because this may be slightly different. `OV_GPU_Verbose=1` will show the log of execution of each layer.

 ```
 # As a prerequisite, enable ENABLE_DEBUG_CAPS from cmake configuration.